LahavPadan/Cloud-Infrastructure-webapp-with-Terraform/README.md

 ![output](https://user-images.githubusercontent.com/64014604/168144375-829ad624-8f5f-4a8f-b4a0-e0ed58160f92.gif)

 # About this project:
-Automated deployment on Google-Cloud's Kubernetes-infrastructure of a Flask blog application.
+Flask blog application on Google-Cloud's Kubernetes-infrastructure.
 Configured using Terraform, an Infrastructure-As-Code tool.

+## To Run:
 **_NOTE:_**  Linux enviroment is needed.

-## To Run:
 1. ``` Install Terraform, gcloud CLI, Docker and Kubectl, (in Windows, minGW is also needed for envsubst) ```
 2. ``` ./build.sh [either dev/prod] ```